MicrosoftDocs/azure-dev-docs/articles/java/identity/deploy-spring-boot-to-azure-spring-apps.md

 ms.custom: devx-track-java, devx-track-extended-java
 ---

-# Deploy your Java Spring Boot web app to Azure Spring Apps
+# Deploy Java Spring Boot apps to Azure Spring Apps

 This article shows you how to deploy a Java Spring Boot web app with sign-in by Microsoft Entra account to Azure Spring Apps.